Potato Casserole Recipes | 5 Easy Vintage Potato Bakes & Comfort Dinners

 In a saucepan, melt cheeses into the milk; add garlic.

-Layer potatoes with grated onion in a greased 2-quart casserole.
+Layer thinly sliced potatoes with grated onion in a 2-quart casserole.

 Pour cheese sauce over potatoes.

-Bake 55 minutes; uncover the last 15 minutes to brown the top.
+Bake 55 minutes; uncover for the last 15 minutes to brown the top.
 Serves 6–8.

 Potato Corned Beef Casserole